JuiceRO2k/vrp_tickets/README.md

 1. In the repository take and replace in vrp/modules/admin.lua

+!!
+IF u use a dunko vRP version older than the new Ghmattimysql(JS edition) / vrp_mysql !!

+  Delete also the RegisterCommand for the tickets

+!!
+IF u user old vrp_mysql / mysql-async withouth the temp ban from dunko then dont add the vRP.registermenubuilder if u already use the tickets. !!

 After u replace the code, if u wanna USE WEBHOOKS find ```local usewebhook```, and set it from false to true
 * replace the webhooks / image form :
  - local tkt = ""